-Freesia The humble Freesia, although available in our colder months, seems to sing spring.
-With funnel shaped blooms residing on one side of its slender stem, tapering into sweet green buds, the Freesia is heavenly scented and ranges in colours from whites, magenta, red and purple tones, adding a sweetness to any bouquet, especially paired with Sweet Peas and other cottage style blooms.
+7. Freesia.
+The humble Freesia seems to sing spring (even when we're almost in winter!)
+With sweet green buds residing on one side of its slender stem, the freesia has a heavenly scent.
+It'll add sweetness to any bouquet, especially paired with Sweet Peas and other cottage-style blooms.

-Blushing Bride.
-Well the name says it all!
-Part of the protea family and heralding from South Africa, these mini blooms with there wax like cream petals and fluffy centre with a pink blush are a less traditional choice, but alluring mixed with blush sweet peas and the more conventional roses and foliages, or kept with other wildflowers such as flannel flowers.
+9. Blushing Bride.
+The name says it all!
+Part of the protea family and heralding from South Africa, these mini blooms seem a less traditional choice.
+With their waxy cream petals and blushing pink buds, the blushing bride can be mixed with more conventional roses and foliage, or arranged with other wildflowers such as flannel flowers.